pag-iiitd/TestMiner/Metallicus_demo/TestMiner/README.md

 The necessary jar files have been provided in the 'jars' sub-folder

-2) Unarchive the MetallicusTool.zip file that would extract the TestMiner folder
+2) Clone or download the repository and set the directory to the Metallicus_demo/TestMiner folder

 3) To install the necessary python modules, open the command prompt and run the following commands, replacing with appropriate path details: